AraBlocks/reward-protocol-buffers/README.md

 | data | bytes |  |  |

 ### Receipt <a name="receipt"></a>
+A receipt for a reward, sent by a verifiable peer.
 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | nonce | bytes |  |  |